CoAntrimMan/BibleStudy/Matthew/Matthew Summary.md

 "Of Christ the Mediator"
 .."take upon Him man's nature, with all the essential properties and common infirmities thereof, yet without sin."

+Cursing of the Fruitless Fig Tree
+Challenge by the chief priest and elders about this authority.
+His power was undenyable so they challenged its source.
+They did not understand that they themselves were the fruitless fig tree